List of Odd Job Jack episodes: Episodes

-Season 1 premiered on March 5, 2003, originally concluded on April 9, 2003, resumed on June 19, 2004 and ended on July 31, 2004.
-The first six episodes used a more-crude animation style.
+Season 1 premiered on March 5, 2003 and initially concluded on April 9, 2003 until then resuming on June 19, 2004 until ending on July 31, 2004.
+The first six episodes used a more crude animation style.
 The next seven episodes switched this style to a more vibrant, nicely-drawn style.

-Note: as this season was never rereleased on Hulu, there are currently no available English copies on the internet for any of the episodes, with the exception of episode 13.
+Note: This season was never rereleased on Hulu.
+There are currently no available English copies on the internet for episodes 7-10; and 12.